AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 By being aware of how much uncertainty you have, you can be aware of why you feel the way you feel.
 When you start a new project there are so many uncertainties that might lead to dread.
 So when you become curious you start to find the way, and finding the way leads to the exchange of uncertainty for happiness and new skills.

-Essentially, curiosity becomes your compass for learning, and when we are young we are much more curious, so use this to your advantage and be curious.
-Read more and learn voraciously.
+Essentially, curiosity becomes your compass for learning, and when we are young we are much more curious, so use this to your advantage and be curious, meaning you should read more and learn voraciously.

 # 25. Own your story
 Your quirks and flaws become your identity.
 Own them with pride, you’re the first and only you in all of humanity.
-Once I accepted this concept and embraced it, my confidence and a young person shot up.
-I’m not perfect, I’m me.
+Once I accepted this concept and embraced it my confidence as a young person shot up.
+I’m not perfect, I’m me, and that's enough for me to be.

-I’m now a young professional in London in one of the largest banks in the world.
+I’m now a young professional in London at one of the largest banks in the world.
 When I was younger, I had to learn a lot of things that I wish someone would have told me earlier.

 I’ve been lucky enough to meet great people, have amazing experiences, and build great things.
 If you’ve found this post helpful, I’d suggest documenting your story too.
-Aim for the stars, land on the moon.
+Finally, Aim for the stars, land on the moon.